About John-Carlos Perea

 At SF State Since:

 In addition to his scholarly activities, Perea maintains an active career as a GRAMMY® Award winning multi-instrumentalist and recording artist in the San Francisco Bay Area.
 He has recorded on eighteen albums as a sideman and two as a leader, First Dance (2001) and Creation Story (2014).
-His most recently creative work is Improvising Home, a multi-movement work for Native American flute and large ensemble funded by grants from the San Francisco Arts Commission and the Office of Research and Sponsored Programs at San Francisco State University.
+His most recent creative work is Cedar Flute Songs, a live solo album expected in Summer/Fall 2022.